-Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The additional information shown on page 19 is presented for the purpose of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The 2021 supplementary information contained on page 17 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management.
+The supplementary information was subject to our compilation engagement.
+We have not audited or reviewed the supplementary information and do not express an opinion, a conclusion, nor provide any assurance on such information.

+The 2020 financial statements were audited by Loveridge Hunt & Co., PLLC and they expressed an unmodified opinion on them in my their report dated June 2, 2021.
+In addition, the 2020 supplementary information contained on page 17 was subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Their report stated that the information was fairly stated in all material respects in relation to the financial statements as a whole.
+They have not performed any auditing procedures on either the financial statements or on the supplementary information since June 2, 2021.